Do your legs swell or do you have leg pain at the end of a long day on your feet?

 - People in professions that stand for long hours, including teachers, nurses, and hair dresses.

-Contact the Oklahoma Heart Hospital at 405-608-3800 to schedule a consultation with one of our physicians or inquire about vein screening services.
+Contact the Oklahoma Heart Hospital at 405-608-3800 and ask for one of the venous disease experts and schedule a consultation or inquire about vein screening services.
 Our specialists treat both superficial and deep vein issues to provide the highest quality of care.